 9. Bar del Cappuccino

 If you’re hankering for a cappuccino rather than the more traditional espresso shot, the Bar del Cappuccino is the place to come.
-They do serve a full range of coffee options, but their speciality, as the name suggests, is cappuccino, which comes hand-decorated.
+They do serve a full range of coffee options, but their specialty, as the name suggests, is cappuccino, which comes hand-decorated.

 As well as the usual hot coffee beverages, they also offer a cold cappuccino option that is perfect for hot days.
 They also serve sandwiches and pastries.
 Although best known for their cappuccinos, their pastrami sandwiches are also very popular and another reason many locals stop here.